 - Funds must be invested within 45 days of the money being brought into the UK for the purposes of the investment.

-- Business Investment Relief must be claimed by the following 31st January following the tax year of remittance; usually within their UK tax return.
+- You must claim Business Investment Relief by the following 31st January following the tax year of remittance; usually within their UK tax return.

 £1m remittance scenario

 Non-dom investor is UK resident not paying a remittance basis charge since he has been resident here for less than seven years.
 With no UK income and £10m of unremitted foreign income.He subscribes for EIS shares by bringing £1m into the UK but he does not get income tax relief.
 So to account for this he sends £700,000 which will give rise to income tax of £300,000.